dbca-wa/wastd/docs/specification.rst

   `data entry <http://wastd.readthedocs.io/data_curators.html>`_.
 * The instructions must be able to evolve with new edge cases requiring supervisor input.
 * Electronic data entry forms should provide input validation for formats, not content.
-* The data portal should
+* The data portal should accept all formally correct data (:ref:`data-model`), but allow to identify and fix impossible or questionable records.
-  `accept all formally correct data <http://wastd.readthedocs.io/developers.html#data-model>`_, but allow to identify and fix impossible or questionable records.
+* The system should flag impossible or questionable records.

 Data collector: Ranger, regional staff
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The departmental data collector (e.g. a ranger) responds to a stranding report from the general public, or discovers a stranded animal themselves.

 * The data collector needs clear and up to date procedures, and easily useable datasheets.
 * Paper is cheap, bad information is costly.
 Taking the correct pictures in correct angles, as well as taking and processing samples, or preserving the carcass for a subsequent necropsy correctly is time-critical and cannot be repeated later.
   Instructions to take the right measurements, samples and photographs must be available to the data collector.
 * Datasheets need to capture complete, consistent and correct data, while avoiding capturing unneccessary detail.
 * Datasheets should provide enough guidance to the data collector on providing the desired data formats and precision.